microsoft/vscode-eslint/eslint/README.md

 Integrates [ESLint](http://eslint.org/) into VS Code.
 If you are new to ESLint check the [documentation](http://eslint.org/).

 The extension uses the ESLint library installed in the opened workspace folder.
 If the folder doesn't provide one the extension looks for a global install version.
 If you haven't installed ESLint either locally or globally do so by running `npm install eslint` in the workspace folder for a local install or `npm install -g eslint` for a global install.

 On new folders you might also need to create a `.eslintrc` configuration file.
-You can do this by either running [`eslint --init`](http://eslint.org/docs/user-guide/command-line-interface) in a terminal or by using the VS Code command `Create '.eslintrc.json' file`.
+You can do this by either using the VS Code command `Create '.eslintrc.json' file` or by running the eslint command in a terminal.
+If you have installed eslint globally (see above) then run [`eslint --init`](http://eslint.org/docs/user-guide/command-line-interface) in a terminal.
+If you have installed eslint locally then run [`.\node_modules\.bin\eslint --init`](http://eslint.org/docs/user-guide/command-line-interface) under Windows and [`./node_modules/.bin/eslint --init`](http://eslint.org/docs/user-guide/command-line-interface) under Linux and Mac.

 ## Settings Options